 Emerging-Market Stocks Rally With U.S. Election on Knife-Edge

-(Bloomberg) -- Emerging-market stocks posted their biggest gain in more than two months and an index of developing world currencies erased this year’s losses as concern faded about a surprise victory for incumbent President Donald Trump.
+(Bloomberg) -- Emerging-market stocks headed for their biggest gain in more than two months and an index of developing world currencies erased this year’s losses as concern faded about a surprise victory for incumbent President Donald Trump.

 While the U.S. presidential race is still too close to call, assets rebounded from a selloff that accelerated when Trump claimed victory and said he would petition the Supreme Court to intervene.
-While a Democratic sweep of the presidency, Senate and House isn’t likely, challenger Joe Biden picked up key battleground states on Wednesday, prompting a risk-on mood for emerging-market investors.
+Going into the election, challenger Joe Biden had a solid lead in polls, and many investors expected a Democratic sweep of the presidency, Senate and House.
+But results so far suggest that’s unlikely, while Trump’s statements increased the probability of a drawn-out legal battle to decide the winner.

 The Mexican peso -- a key emerging-market currency barometer due to high liquidity and a 24-hour trading day -- whipsawed overnight, losing as much as 5% before bouncing back.
 Brazil’s real and South Africa’s rand led gains in developing world currencies.

 “Legal challenges to the vote count could keep volatility in emerging market assets high in the very near term,” said Alejo Czerwonko, the chief investment officer for emerging markets Americas at UBS Global Wealth Management in New York.
 “That said, we’ll eventually get past that and the likelihood of higher U.S. fiscal spending, a faster economic recovery and higher inflation expectations should all support emerging markets into 2021.”